kekyo/Epoxy/README.md

 ```

 Note: The XAML converter cannot be asynchronous due to the structure of XAML.
-This means that the TryConvert method cannot be made to behave like TryConvertAsync.
+This means that the `TryConvert` method cannot be made to behave like `TryConvertAsync`.

 Try not to do asynchronous processing in the XAML converter!
-(If you want to do so, you can implement it on the Model or ViewModel side to avoid problems such as deadlocks).
+(If you want to do so, you can implement it on the `Model` or `ViewModel` side to avoid problems such as deadlocks).

 [For example](https://github.com/kekyo/Epoxy/blob/09a274bd2852cf8120347411d898aca414a16baa/samples/EpoxyHello.Wpf/Views/Converters/ScoreToBrushConverter.cs#L25)